Herpes Zoster (shingles)

 Acupuncture treatment for shingles and post herpetic neuralgia focus on clearing damp heat, restoring the flow of Qi and blood, boosting immune function, and balancing emotional well-being.

-We make also include acupuncture needles close to where the pain is located, what is called Ashi or ouch points,
+The selection of acupuncture points for shingles is tailored to the individual’s symptoms and the specific TCM diagnosis.
+We make also include acupuncture needles close to where the pain is located, what is called Ashi or ouch points.

 Mechanisms of Acupuncture for Pain Relief